-- failure to estimate or control contract costs; - adverse judgments or settlements in legal disputes; - expenses related to acquisitions, mergers or joint ventures; - other one-time financial charges; - fluctuations due to revenue recognition under strategic alliance agreements (See "Management's Discussion and Analysis of Financial Condition and Results of Operations"); - fluctuations due to the effects of inflation; - failure to produce commercialized products or to find customers for these products; and - that some of our programs are supported by government funding, which is unpredictable.
+- failure to estimate or control contract costs; - adverse judgments or settlements in legal disputes; - expenses related to acquisitions, mergers or joint ventures; - other one-time financial charges; - fluctuations due to revenue recognition under strategic alliance agreements; - fluctuations due to the effects of inflation; - failure to produce commercialized products or to find customers for these products; and - that some of our programs are supported by government funding, which is unpredictable.

-Provisions in our certificate of incorporation and by-laws and Delaware law might discourage, delay or prevent a change of control of our company or changes in our management and, therefore, depress the trading price of our common stock.
+Provisions in our certificate of incorporation and by-laws and Delaware law and our shareholder rights plan might discourage, delay or prevent a change of control of our company or changes in our management and, therefore, depress the trading price of our common stock.